Continuing Medical Education Mission Statement

 The primary audience of the International College of Surgeons, United States Section, are the members of the College based in the United States, followed by College members from other national sections.

-Other attendees of the College's CME program would include non-member surgeons, physicians from other specialties, and residents in training.
+Other attendees of the College's CME program would include non-member surgeons, physicians from other specialties, residents in training and non-MD medical professionals.

 Activities and Services